dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 * Find the first node that is big enough to contain the incoming request.
 * Create a new node at the address `(uintptr_t)cur_node + requested_bytes`.
 Set this node's size to `cur_node->size - requested_bytes - sizeof(Heap_Node)`, we're substracting the size of the Heap_Node struct here because we're going to use some memory in the heap to store this new node.
 This is the process of inserting into the heap.
 * `cut_node->size` should now be the requested size.
-* In our example we're using a doubly-linked list (i.e. both forward and back), so we'll need to update the current node and the next node's pointers to include this new node (update it's pointers too).
+* In our example we're using a doubly-linked list (i.e. both forward and back), so we'll need to update the current node and the next node's pointers to include this new node (update its pointers too).
 * One edge case to be aware of here is if node that was split was the last node of the heap, The `heap_tail` variable should be updated as well, if it is being used (this depend on design decisions).